alexeev-prog/pyEchoNext/README.md

 **Imagine** a lightweight framework that empowers you to create modern web applications with lightning speed and flexibility.
 With EchoNext, you're not just coding; you're building a masterpiece!

- > Last stable version: 0.5.7 alpha
+ > Last stable version: 0.5.9 alpha

+ > Next Big Update: ASYNC & unicorn support

 ## Check Other My Projects